What Is the Average SAT Score?

 As you can see, males outperform females on Math by 15 points, while females exceed males on EBRW by 6 points.

-According to a statistical significance test (t-test), the differences in ERW and math scores here are considered extremely significant (in technical terms, the P value is less than 0.0001, meaning roughly that it is very unlikely these differences are due to chance).
+According to a statistical significance test (t-test), the differences in EBRW and Math scores here are considered extremely significant (in technical terms, the P value is less than 0.0001, meaning roughly that it is very unlikely these differences are due to chance).

-The difference between genders in math* test scores has been explored by academic researchers and has been a controversial topic.
-It should be a goal of the educational system to close this achievement gap between genders, and is only one of several factors regarding equity that we have to consider when asking what is an average SAT score.
+The difference in math* test scores across genders has been explored by academic researchers and is a controversial topic.
+It should be a goal of the educational system to close this achievement gap between genders, and it’s only one of several factors regarding equity that we have to consider when asking what an average SAT score is.

 The Average SAT Scores by Ethnicity